corticph/corti-sdk-javascript/AUTHENTICATION.md

 ## Authorization Code Flow

-**✅ Frontend & Backend Required** - This method requires both frontend and backend components, with the client secret securely stored on the backend server.
-The frontend handles the user interaction while sensitive operations are performed server-side.
+**✅ Client-Side or Backend** - This method can be fully handled on the client side, or tokens can be exchanged on the backend.
+The SDK handles all authentication steps.

+**Note**: CORS is enabled for this flow.
+Requests must come from the same origin as specified in your redirect URIs configuration.

 The Authorization Code Flow is the standard OAuth2 flow for user authentication.
 This flow is implemented through the `CortiAuth` class and is available when enabled for your client.